ericosur/ericosur-snippet/python3/README.md

 ## myutil

+The myutil now is a package of modules, not a single file.
-in order not to copy myutil.py everywhere default path $HOME/src/ericosur-snippet/python3
+The default path $HOME/src/ericosur-snippet/python3

+python: use ```sys.path.insert()``` to add the default path.
+bash: append default path into **PYTHONPATH** environment variable

 ```python
 #